COMP2522/project-scuffed-civ/README.md

 If you have played the game before, you can click on the "Continue" button to load your previous game.

 Online button to play the game online with other players.
+This currently only works with players on the same Wifi network.

 Settings button to change the game settings.

 Exit button to close the game.

+### 2.5.
+Online menu
+If you chose online in the main menu, you are prompted to either Host Game or Join Game.

-### 3. Choose the game settings
+### 3a.
+Choose the game settings (new game or host game)
 Choose the size of the board.
 Each number represents a single tile increasing the board size.

 Choose the number of players.
 The maximum number of players is 4.

-Once the settings are chosen, click on the "Start" button to start the game.
+Once the settings are chosen, click on the "Start" button to start the game (or server if hosting).

+### 3b.
+Join a game (online clicked in main menu)
+Input the IP of the server host, and a username.

+You must then wait until all other players have connected before the game will start.

 ### 4. Game Screen Hub
 **Top Left**: Menu button giving options.